SettleMint

 Reason about read-side consistencyData availability overviewLedger Index

-Plan production operabilityOperability overviewObservability, Database, Failure modes, Backup and recovery
+Plan production operabilityOperability overviewObservability, Database, Failure modes, and Backup and recovery

-Deploy on Kubernetes or OpenShiftSelf-hosting overviewPrerequisites, Installation process, High availability
+Deploy on Kubernetes or OpenShiftSelf-hosting overviewPrerequisites, Installation process, and High availability

 Architecture model